 As a local charity, we are doing everything we can to help the most vulnerable in our communities.
 During COVID-19 our amazing staff and volunteer team have stepped up and worked tirelessly to support those in need.

-We have delivered over 3,200 prescriptions to date, given out food parcels to over 800 families, kept in phone contact with isolated people, assisted with emergency errands, set up a dog walking service and provided practical support and advice.
+We have delivered 4,260 prescriptions to date, given out food parcels to over 800 families to make 16,000 meals, kept in phone contact with isolated people, assisted with emergency errands, set up a dog walking service and provided practical support and advice.

 An interview with our Chief Officer Tonia Enderbury.